A Trusted Friend in a Complicated World

 This Freeform series exemplifies the girl boss aesthetics of the late 2010s and pokes fun at New York City’s crumbling magazine and media industry.
 Beside her straight best friends, social media manager Kat Edison (Aisha Dee) grows into her sexuality in an on-again, off-again relationship with photographer Adena (Nikohl Boosheri).

-Available on: Apple TV, Vudu, Hulu, Amazon Prime
+Available on: Apple TV, Vudu, Hulu, and Amazon Prime

 Betty (2020–2021)

 This short-lived series centers on an all-girl group of skateboarders in New York City.
-While some of the leads are queer, Betty focuses first and foremost on the complexities and joys of the friendships among them.
+While some of the leads are queer, that’s not the sole focus of the show.
+Betty‘s beating heart is the complex and joyful friendships among them.

-Available on: Hulu, Amazon Prime, Apple TV, Vudu and HBO Max
+Available on: Hulu, Amazon Prime, Apple TV, Vudu and Max

 Modern Family (2009–2020)